Nia DaCosta: 2009–2017

-After finishing school, DaCosta began working as a television production assistant, where she worked with filmmakers such as Martin Scorsese, Steve McQueen, and Steven Soderbergh.
-DaCosta worked as a crew member on productions like Shark Loves the Amazon (2011), I Love the 1880s (2012) and Ke$ha: My Crazy Beautiful Life (2013).
-After working as a crew member on sets, she began writing short films like Livelihood (2014) and Celeste (2014).
+After finishing school, DaCosta began working as a television production assistant, for filmmakers such as Scorsese, Steve McQueen, and Steven Soderbergh.
+DaCosta worked as a crew member on productions like Shark Loves the Amazon (2011), I Love the 1880s (2012) and Kesha: My Crazy Beautiful Life (2013).
+After working as a crew member on sets, she began writing short films like Livelihood and Celeste (both 2014).
 Soon DaCosta wrote the script for Little Woods.
 It was one of the 12 projects chosen for the 2015 Sundance Screenwriters and Directors Labs.
-There she became friends with Tessa Thompson, who was later cast in the role of Ollie.
+There she became friends with Tessa Thompson, who would be cast in the role of Ollie.
 She funded a short film version of what would eventually become her first feature film released through Neon and Kickstarter with the help of 72 backers, who eventually raised $5,100.
-After finishing Little Woods, DaCosta directed two episodes of the third season of the crime-drama Top Boy.
-DaCosta became a co-creator, alongside Aron Eli Coleite, when she worked on an 8-episode web series called Ghost Tape (2020).
-Afterward, DaCosta fulfilled a dream of hers when she began working with Jordan Peele, who later became her mentor, while working on the 2021 film Candyman.

-The film premiered at the Tribeca Film Festival in 2018, and was awarded the Nora Ephron award for "excellence in storytelling by a female writer or director".
+Little Woods premiered at the Tribeca Film Festival in 2018, and was given the Nora Ephron award for "excellence in storytelling by a female writer or director".
 The film's distribution rights were bought by Neon and was released in theaters in the United States on April 19, 2019.
-Little Woods (2018) production took place in the winter of 2017 and 2018.
-They shot the film in North Dakota and Austin, Texas.
-Filming occurred over January and February when the weather was 'extreme.'
+Its production took place in the winter of 2017 and 2018, in North Dakota and Austin, Texas.
+Filming occurred over January and February when the weather was "extreme".
 DaCosta further remarked on the production aspect of the film, "It's very difficult for a woman to just pop up in the studio system.
 But I think the same systemic issues that affect how much work women get to make is also inside the indie space.
 While there are more women working, we definitely get less money".
-DaCosta cites Debra Granik's Winter's Bone and Courtney Hunt's Frozen River were sources of inspiration for DaCosta's script.
-In a 2018 interview, DaCosta stated the importance to her of telling stories of "women who are active" rather than passive figures in movies led by men.
-In an interview with Inverse, she explained her inspiration for the film, "I need to explore this, and I want to tell a story about this because it's important."
+DaCosta cites Debra Granik's Winter's Bone and Courtney Hunt's Frozen River as sources of inspiration for her script.
+She related the importance to her of telling stories of "women who are active" rather than passive figures in movies led by men.
+Little Woods, inspired by the political debates around the Affordable Care Act in 2014, explored the, "actual lives," of women facing immense obstacles to basic healthcare, a theme she explored in the fictional town of Little Woods.

+After finishing Little Woods, DaCosta directed two episodes of the third season of the British crime-drama Top Boy.
+DaCosta became a co-creator, alongside Aron Eli Coleite, when she worked on an 8-episode web series called Ghost Tape (2020).
+Afterward, DaCosta fulfilled a dream of hers when she began working with Jordan Peele, who later became her mentor, while working on the 2021 film Candyman.